Perfetti van Melle, maker of Mentos and Chupa Chups, has repeatedly violated its workers’ fundamental rights in Gazipur, Bangladesh

 After it was granted collective bargaining status, the PVM Union submitted several demands to Perfetti van Melle including a call to end the use of child labour in the factory, children supplied by PvM service and labour provider Rahat Corporation.

 Shortly after the PVM Union submitted these demands to PvM management, thugs supplied by PvM contractor Rahat Corporation launched an organized attack on union members at the Gazipur factory.
 PvM management stood by as over 20 goons organized by Rahat Corporation entered the factory, sought out, beat and intimidated union members with bats and wooden sticks.

 Despite numerous calls by the PVM Union and the IUF to end the use of child labour at the Gazipur factory and to remedy the harm caused to the children, there were around 25 children working in the factory as of August 2019, many documented to be between 12 and 17 years old.
-Some would like to go to school, but have been unable to because they have been working.
+Some would have liked to go to school, but were unable to because they were working.

 When the IUF exposed this exploitation, the children disappeared.
 Some have been located working in nearby factories; PvM refuses to discuss appropriate measures to remedy the harm inflicted on them.